Lila's Clause

 c) Zero emission vehicle fleet

-• Consider ways to reduce travel (e.g. video conferencing, location of warehouses, processes for deliveries).
+• Consider ways to reduce travel (for example video conferencing, location of warehouses, processes for deliveries).

-• Switch to greener travel alternatives (e.g. trains rather than flights).
+• Switch to greener travel alternatives (for example trains rather than flights).

 d) Other avoidable GHG emissions

-• Make a list of all other activities the business directly controls that emit greenhouse gases (freight, product footprint, supplier buildings, supplier operations, staff/customer travel, customer activities etc.).
+• Make a list of all other activities the business directly controls that emit GHGs (freight, product footprint, supplier buildings, supplier operations, staff and customer travel, customer activities and so on).

 • Estimate the carbon footprint of each activity (using a tool such as The Carbon Trust’s SME Carbon Footprint Calculator).

-• Identify where the company needs to make emissions reductions (such as reducing air miles or the carbon footprint of materials and packaging).
+• Identify where the Company needs to reduce emissions (such as reducing air miles or the carbon footprint of materials and packaging).

 • Create a plan to measure and reduce emissions.

-e) Start/continue planning the reconfiguration of the business in the light of climate change, to cover medium to long term mitigation of the risks identified, and focusing on business resilience, financial gains and losses in particular.
+e) Start or continue planning the reconfiguration of the business in light of the climate crisis, to cover medium- to long-term mitigation of the risks identified, and focusing on business resilience, financial gains and losses in particular.

-11. Encourage others to begin/ continue their journey to net zero.
+11. Encourage others to begin or continue their journey to net zero.

 a) Supply chain:

-• List suppliers that each make up at least [10]% of the company’s annual spend (or, if none, the company’s largest suppliers by annual expenditure).
+• List suppliers that each make up at least [10 (ten)] percent of the Company’s annual spend (or, if none, the Company’s largest suppliers by annual expenditure).

-• Work with company procurement teams to build net zero commitments and climate change action in procurement policies.
+• Work with Company procurement teams to build net-zero commitments and climate action in procurement policies.

-• Include emissions reductions terms in contracts with suppliers.
+• Include emissions-reduction terms in contracts with suppliers.

 • Consider implementing policy documents that can be shared with third parties.